wilfredinni/pysheetComments/2019/April/poetry_vscode_p2/projects-poetry-vscode-p2.md

 ![linting](https://raw.githubusercontent.com/wilfredinni/pysheetComments/master/2019/April/poetry_vscode_p2/img/linting.png)

-Seems like we have two problems: we are missing a blank line at the end of our file (style) and we forgot to add quotes to our *Hello, World!* string (syntax).
-Fix then and see all warnings disappear.
+Seems like we have two problems: we are missing a blank line at the end of our file (style) and forgot to add quotes to our *Hello, World!* string (syntax).
+Fix them and see all warnings disappear.

 ## Black